 Frequently Asked Questions

 Museum entrance fees are not included in the price.
-You will need to 100 Turkish Lira for Topkapi Palace + 30 Turkish Lira for Basilica Cistern.
-Museums are free for the guides.
+Admission is free for licensed tour guides.

 Transportation is not needed for this tour.
 We meet at the Sultanahmet Tram Station which is just next to Blue Mosque and Hippodrome.
 This is a private walking tour.